Emerging markets selloff picks up, drags down Europe, U.S.

 A flight to safety lifted currencies backed by a current account surplus, such as the Japanese yen and Swiss franc, and highly rated government bonds.
 German Bund futures rose and 10-year U.S. Treasury yields hit an eight-week low below 2.75 percent.

-Gold hit a two month high, gaining for a fifth straight week, as weaker equities burnished its safe-haven appeal.
-Spot gold rose to as high as $1,272.70 from $1263.95 on Thursday.
+Gold traded close to its highest level in nine weeks and was poised for a fifth straight weekly climb as weaker equities burnished its safe-haven appeal.
+Spot gold rose to $1261.90, up from $1263.95.

-(Reporting by Barani Krishnan; Additional reporting by Dan Bases and Toni Vorobyova; Editing by Nigel Stephenson, Nick Zieminski, Leslie Adler and Meredith Mazzilli)
+(Reporting by Barani Krishnan; Additional reporting by Dan Bases and Toni Vorobyova; Editing by Nigel Stephenson, Nick Zieminski and Leslie Adler)